50 Interesting & Fun Facts About Louisiana State You Should Know

 Louisiana is full of fun facts and has amazing places to see, like New Orleans

-Known for lively music, culture, food, and of course, Mardi Gras, Louisiana is a unique and fascinating place.
+Known for lively music, food, and Mardi Gras, Louisiana is a unique and fascinating place.
 With world-famous cities like New Orleans and Baton Rouge, Louisiana is full of history, mystery, charm, and allegedly even ghosts!

 50 Louisiana State Facts